Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Performance Analysis

 \subsubsection{Success probability of alarm packets}

-At this point, we are aware of the \gls{pmf} of all the alarm packet variables and we can compute the probability of successful transmission of the alarm packets at the frame $t$, denoted as $p_a(t)$.
-To do so, we note that an alarm packet is successfully transmitted if either: 1) it is transmitted within the pull sub-frame, obtaining a \emph{pull success}, or 2) it is successful while accessing the push sub-frame, obtaining a \emph{push success}.
-Hence, a successful alarm packet transmission event is the union of the pull and push successes.
+We can compute the alarm success probability at the frame $t$, denoted as $p_a(t)$.
+According to Assumption~\ref{assu:alarm-tx}, an alarm packet is successfully delivered if it is transmitted either: 1) within the pull sub-frame, obtaining a \emph{pull success}, or 2) while accessing the push sub-frame, obtaining a \emph{push success}.
+The absence of alarm packets, i.e., $n_a(t) = 0$, is also considered a success, because no anomaly has to be reported in the frame.
 Denoting the probability of a pull success in frame $t$ as $p_w(t)$, and the probability of a push success in frame $t$ as $p_p(t)$, we obtain

-where $p_i(t) = \Pr( \text{pull success} \cap \text{push success})$ is the probability of the intersection of the two successes.
-This term is needed because the pull and push success events are not disjoint: the success of the alarmed nodes in the push sub-frame is strictly related to the number of nodes in the alarm state receiving a \gls{wus} during the pull sub-frame and do not try access during the push sub-frame.
-Let us now compute the three terms.